jonathontoon/tweet-tray/README.md

 See [releases](https://github.com/jonathontoon/tweet-tray/releases) to find the specific download for your operating system.

 ## Report Bugs
 Please create a Github [issue](https://github.com/jonathontoon/tweet-tray/issues) and provide as much information as possible regarding the bug, including images or error codes.
+To make things as uniform as possible please follow the guidelines set out in `ISSUE_TEMPLATE.md`.

 ## Installation